Jones Act Claims

 - Failing to Provide Necessary Equipment for Job Duties

 At Johnson & Associates, PC we understand that maritime employment is common in our state.
 For this reason, we want to offer our legal services to the community in the event of a Jones Act injury or wrongful death.
 Filing a Jones Act Claim may allow for the victim and/or family to receive recovery for:

 - Found (the financial value of the room and board that the victim would have received had the injury not occurred)

 Standard injury cases must prove that the defendant’s negligence was a proximate cause of the plaintiff’s injury.
 Proximate cause usually means the defendant’s negligence was the main cause of the plaintiff’s injury.
 Criteria for proving the burden of proof is much lower under the Jones Act.

-Contact our team of Alaska personal injury attorneys, or call (907) 277-0161 to get started on your case today!
+Contact our team of Alaskan personal injury attorneys, or call (907) 277-3090 to get started on your case today!